 3. Be aware of your budget and stick to it the best you can.
 However, add some padding to the budget because there WILL be unexpected costs that come up.

 4. Be aware of the timeline and hope that your contractor sticks to it the best he can.
 My initial contract with Build Method said the job would be done in three months but that seemed very optimistic to me so I tacked on one month and hoped it would be done in four months, which is what happened.

 I love how my house turned out.
 It is around 1,780 sq ft and has 3 beds / 3 baths.
 I call it a Frankenstein home.
 It was initially built in 1939 as an 800 sq ft home.
 How entire families lived in a home that small is beyond me.
 The previous owner then added around 750 sq ft in the late 1970s.
 And now, I just added another 230 sq ft.
 I’m very happy with the results of my Frankenstein home and wish you the best of luck on your home renovation project.

-The contact info of the awesome people who helped me with this project is below.
-If you live in Los Angeles, please consider hiring them for your work:
+The contact info of the awesome people who helped me with this project is below:

 Realtor YingYing Zhang - firstname.lastname@example.org

 Architect Steve Sun - email@example.com